There has been a spate of warnings about the impact of Brexit on the UK housing market, with London prices particularly vulnerable to a crash.

 The bank has said that it is adopting a more cautious approach to lending for fear that mortgage borrowers could overstretch their finances with property prices being so high in the capital, only to find themselves in negative equity should prices fall.

-If you’re concerned about the value of your property or how a fall in house prices might affect your finances, contact Negative Equity UK on 0161 631 2727 or go online to negativeequityuk.com.
+If you’re concerned about the value of your property or how the london property crash might affect your finances, contact Negative Equity UK on 0161 631 2727 or go online to negativeequityuk.com.